 Some of the attributes of God described in the Bible:

 - Exodus 6:3 God draws a contrast between names.
-He does not want to be known only as Almighty, but also as I Am, a personal God.
+He does not want to be known only as Almighty, but also as I Am, a person.
 God has a personality, characteristics, rather than being just a force.

 - Exodus 33:17 Moses requested to see God’s glory.
 God responded by saying “I will make my goodness pass before you.”
-And, when the event actually occurs, in Exodus 34:6, God proclaimed His mercy, grace, patience, goodness, and truth.
+And, when the event actually occurs, in Exodus 34:6 – 7, God proclaimed His mercy, grace, longsuffering, goodness, truth, and justice.

 - 1 John 4:8 God is love.
 Those who do not imitate this characteristic do not know God.